The 'definitive' Mrs. Johnstone

 Former advertising executive Bill Backer. the creative brain behind Coca-Cola's famous 'hilltop' commercial and many others, dies on 13th May, aged 89.

-An EgyptAir Airbus A320-232 (Flight 804) from Paris Charles de Gaulle Airport to Cairo International Airport crashes into the Mediterranean Sea on 19th May, killing the 56 passengers and 7 crew on board.
+An EgyptAir Airbus A320-232 (Flight MS804) from Paris Charles de Gaulle Airport to Cairo International Airport crashes into the Mediterranean Sea on 19th May, killing the 56 passengers, 7 crew and 3 security personnel on board.
+An investigation by France's civil aviation accident bureau reveals that the most likely cause of the crash was a fire in the cockpit.

 Carla Lane, who wrote the TV sitcoms The Liver Birds (1969–78), Butterflies (1978–83) and Bread (1986–91), dies on 31st May, aged 87.